kunwarsingh55/farm-sync-iot/README.md

 1. **Backend Setup**:
    - Clone this repository.
-   - Navigate to the `backend` directory.
+   - Navigate to the `server` directory.
    - Install the required Node.js packages by running `npm install`.
-   - Start the backend server with `npm start`.
+   - Start the backend server with `nodemon`.

 2. **Frontend Setup**:
-   - Navigate to the `frontend` directory.
+   - Navigate to the `client` directory.
    - Install the necessary dependencies with `npm install`.
    - Start the frontend with `npm start`.